tobru/webhookd/README.md

 It also has some configuration options to use SSL with the thin server.
 Set `SSL` to `yes` and update the parameters `SSK_KEY` and `SSL_CERT`.
 The daemon starts now with ssl enabled.
 On Debian and Ubuntu you maybe need to install `libssl-dev` and re-install the `eventmachine` gem.

+You can test the SSL connection with `curl -XGET https://username:password@localhost:8088 -k` or `openssl s_client -showcerts -connect localhost:8088`

 ### Configuration